-"Under budget and ahead of schedule.
-So important.
-We don't hear those words so often, but you will," he said Trump at the hotel's ribbon cutting ceremony.
+"Under budget and ahead of schedule. o important.
+We don't hear those words so often, but you will," Trump said at the hotel's ribbon cutting ceremony.
 "Today is a metaphor for what we can accomplish for this country."

 Yesterday Donald Trump on Hillary Clinton's 69th birthday officially opened the Trump International Hotel at Washington DC.
 Was this by accident or design?
 Did Trump do this to rub Hillary's face in his success and make her look foolish for ridiculing his incredible business career?
 It would seem so.
 Crooked, corrupt, incompetent Hillary campaigning in Tampa took a cheap shot at Trump and his latest achievement saying (without proof) that he hired illegal Mexican aliens to build this project and furnished it with furniture mostly imported from Asia.
 And to strike back at Trump for the audacity of opening the hotel on her birthday Hillary trotted out Chef Jose Andres, a Spanish-American celeb businessman who backed out of opening a restaurant at the new hotel because of the "racist" comments Trump made about Mexicans.
 If you want a good laugh listened to his slanderous Trump derangement speechHERE.